Umpire Angel Hernandez sues MLB for racial discrimination

 MLB umpire Angel Hernandez has filed a lawsuit against the league and commissioner Rob Manfred alleging the league discriminates against minority umpires, according to the Cincinnati Enquirer.

 Hernandez’s suit claims that MLB is biased against minority umps when it comes to high-profile positions.
 There has only been one minority crew chief in league history and only one minority umpire has worked the World Series since 2011.
+Every one of the 23 umpires promoted to crew chief since 2000 has been white.

 “The selection of these less qualified, white individuals over Hernandez was motivated by racial, national origin and/or ethnic considerations,” the suit reads, according to the Enquirer.